 High school finals are deceptively stressful.
 Most of my students panic around the beginning of January, discovering in slow motion they are responsible for work dating back to August; it brings a flurry of anxious teens ready dump their subjects on my desk and ask, “Now what?”

 The secret to succeeding at high school final exams lies in their study skills: the student’s ability to organize subjects both chronologically and by importance.
 After a few years of observing the study habits of my students and taking courses on organizational strategies, I have developed a finals review system that seems to diminish the stress (and these study tips will help for all of high school and beyond).
-What it requires from mom or dad is some genuine restraint when it comes to the inevitable shouting matches that occur when everyone becomes too anxious.
+What it requires from Mom or Dad is some genuine restraint when it comes to the inevitable shouting matches that occur when everyone becomes too anxious.
 Below are some helpful study tips for high school students as they prepare to take their exams.

-7 High School Study Tips
+7 High School Study Tips for Exam Week

 1. All technology is put on hold.